ibm-cloud-docs/Cloudant/tutorials/create_query.md

 > **Note:** If there is no available defined index that matches the specified query, then Cloudant
 > uses the `_all_docs` index.

-For this exercise, we will create two indexes so we run the queries in later exercises.
+For this exercise, we create two indexes so we can run the queries in later exercises.

 To create an index to use when running a simple query: